Please take a look at our web page to find out all about what we are up to in Year 2.

 It is really helpful if you let us know how the children are getting on with their reading at home.
 Please try to listen to them daily and make a comment, or on busier days please sign your child’s reading record to let us know that they have read their books at home.
 We will collect the children’s reading records in when they have Guided Reading each week, and award House points if they have read daily and it is written in their reading record book.

-Spelling books will be given out on a Wednesday and checked on a Tuesday.
+Spelling will be checked on a Friday and then new spellings given out.
 Please help them to read the words and understand what they mean, and then practise spelling them.
 They could be practised by copying them out and then trying to write from memory, orally spelling them out loud or using the Look Cover Write Check method.
 You could stretch your child by asking them to put the words into a sentence and write it down.

-You may also wish to help your child with their 2,5 and 10 timetables.
-We will be working on these everyday in class.
+You may also wish to help your child with their 2, 5 and 10 timetables, moving on to 3 and 4 times tables.
+We will be working on these in class.

 Please ensure your child has their spelling book and reading book in their book bag each day as they have the chance to practise them in school.